as0ler/AzureTraining/3.PacketCapture/README.md

 }
 ```

+## Notes
-To test the function, use the next test alert:
+To test the function, you can use the next test alert:

 ```
 curl -vX POST "<URL Function>" -d @request.json --header "Content-Type: application/json" -vvvvv